oliviak121/ShamzamProject/readME.md

   - `POST /add`: Add a new track to the catalogue.
   - `DELETE /delete`: Delete a track from the catalogue.
   - `GET /tracks`: List all tracks in the catalogue.
-  - `GET /search`: Search for a track in the catalogue.
+  - `POST /search`: Search for a track in the catalogue.

 ## Music Identification Service
 - **URL**: `http://localhost:5001`